NHL on NBC commentators

 From 2006 to 2008, NBC's studio show was originally broadcast out of the rink at New York's Rockefeller Center, at the foot of NBC's offices during January and February.
 This allowed the on-air talent, including commentators for NHL on NBC, and their guests (often ex-players and youth hockey teams) to demonstrate plays and hockey skills.
 From April onwards, and during inclement weather, the studio show moved to Studio 8G inside the GE Building, where NBC produces its Football Night in America program.
-For the Stanley Cup Finals, the show was usually broadcast on location.
+For the Stanley Cup Final, the show was usually broadcast on location.

 Beginning in 2008, the studio show originated from the game venue.
 In 2012, the studio show moved to NBC Sports’ new headquarters in Stamford, Connecticut.
-The studio show now usually goes on the road for special events like the Winter Classic, All-Star Weekend, the Stadium Series, and the Stanley Cup Finals.
+The studio show now usually goes on the road for special events like the Winter Classic, All-Star Weekend, the Stadium Series, and the Stanley Cup Final.